Frank-Walter Steinmeier elected to second term as German president | DW | 13.02.2022

 Frank-Walter Steinmeier was elected for a second term as Germany's president on Sunday.

-The incumbent won 77% support at a so-called Bundesversammlung (Federal Convention) in Berlin.
+The incumbent won 77% support at the Bundesversammlung (Federal Convention) in Berlin.

-The session consisted of the members of Germany's Bundestag, or lower house of parliament, along with an equal number of delegates chosen by the country's 16 states, or Länder.
+The session consisted of the members of Germany's Bundestag, or lower house of parliament, along with an equal number of delegates chosen by the country's 16 states.

 In accepting a second five-year term, Steinmeier said he is on the side of everyone promoting democracy and warned about the prospect of war if Russia invades Ukraine.